5 Perks of Attending Community College

 Most majors require an internship at some point during their program, but doing an internship at your CC has a few extra benefits.
 Getting an internship under your belt early helps you narrow down your career field if you’re still exploring.
 Or if you’re sure of your path, it can help you get some connections and experience early on and help make transferring and future job searches even easier.
 Add that to the additional schedule flexibility offered by CC classes, and you’ve got a winning combination.

 Not to mention the exclusive internships offered specifically for community college students.
 A few of the most prestigious opportunities include the NASA Community College Aerospace Scholars and the U.S. Department of Energy’s Community College Internship programs, but there are even more out there once you start looking.
+Just a reminder, not all community colleges will offer internships, so make sure you check first!

 Exclusive Scholarship Opportunities